mrpowers-io/community/docs/governance/mrpowers-io-org.md

 The org owners are also responsible for monitoring the projects at a high-level including code quality, documentaion, the README, and repo activity.

-mrpowers-io is generally for repos that are being actively developed and used.

 ## Managing repo permissions

 The org owners will have to manage repo permissions from time-to-time.